falconre/falcon/README.md

 [FixedPoint](https://github.com/endeav0r/falcon/blob/master/lib/analysis/fixed_point.rs)
 trait.

+# Building

+As of 1.18, everything, including docs, builds with stable.

+You will need the correct dependencies for bindgen to build the capstone bindings, as well as `z3` on the commandline.
+The `Dockerfile` has everything required to get you set up.

 # Should I use Falcon? / When will Falcon be stabilized?

 When Falcon hits 0.1.0, I will deem Falcon stable enough to use, and I will send it to crates.io. *Until Falcon hits 0.1.0 I recommend you do not use it, even for experiments.* As I implement and experiment with things, I occasionally change the underlying IL, and your analyses will break.